soodeh-nilforoushan/back-end-online-shop/README.md

 # online-shop

-This is a back-end project where I designed and implemented RESTful APIs within a clean architecture framework.
+This is an end-to-end back-end project where I designed and implemented RESTful APIs within a clean architecture framework.
 The project includes two main entities: User and Store.

 User Features: